 Right in front of the church is the Bar Nieto, which was closed on the Sunday morning when we walked by.

-From the Bar Nieto, walk along the main road, the AV-P-627, for about 250 meters, passing the grocery store, the Auto Servicio El Progreso along the way.
+From the Bar Nieto, walk along the main road, the AV-P-627, for about 250 meters, passing the grocery store called the Auto Servicio El Progreso along the way.
 Come to this Y-intersection shown below and stay to the right, leaving the main road and taking the Calle Sequera.

 You walk on the Calle Sequera for 350 meters until the next Y-intersection, shown below.
 This time you take a left turn here onto a dirt lane, just past the town limits of Narros del Castillo on day four of the Ruta Teresiana.